Do you think it is time to perform CASE relearn, and why do you need it?

 The crankshaft position sensor and camshaft position sensor are linked by a timing chain/belt.
 The continuous operation of the car causes small increments in the size of this chain.
 These small increments can eventually accumulate to be significant enough to alter the relationship between the sensors’ positions.

-This change will make the powertrain control module (PCM) notice the differences between the set valve timing and the real valve timing.
-Therefore, it leads to possibilities of misfires.
+This change will make the powertrain control module (PCM) notice the differences between the set and real valves.
+Therefore, it leads to the possibility of misfires.

 However, the error can be rectified by performing CASE relearn.
 The process allows the PCM to recognize the change and adjust its valve timing commands to match the new position.

 In the above cases, CASE relearning is crucial to restoring the relationship between the two sensors.
 Failure to do it will increase the prevalence of misfiring and stalling of the car.
 Eventually, the vehicle will not even start.

 If you replace an engine, balancer shaft, gear, timing chain tensioner, PCM, ECM, or module, you might also need to perform a CASE relearn.
 Replacing any of the above-listed parts is likely to alter the timing chain slack or tension.
 So, it is vital for PCM to notice and adjust accordingly.

 How Can I Perform CASE Relearn Without A Scanner?

 Automotive scanners offer you the fastest way to perform CASE relearn, but what if you do not have the device or your vehicle is not supported?
 That is why this article highlights the steps you can take to recalibrate the PCM without scan tools.